Employment for adaptation and training purposes

 You must ensure that the position you are applying for is or can be approved for employment for adaption and training purposes.
 The Danish Patient Safety Authority will approve the position and issue an authorisation limited to your employment.
-You must start your employment no later than 12 months after you have passed the Danish 3 Exam.

 Temporary authorisation (evalueringsautorisation)

 Before you start your employment, you need an “evalueringsautorisation” (temporary authorisation).
 When you have been offered a position, you must apply for an "evalueringsautorisation" at the Danish Patient Safety Authority by filling in the form "Ansøgning om evalueringsautorisation".

 While applying for a temporary authorisation, you must send an updated CV and make sure that the health authorities in the country where you last worked as a registered medical laboratory technologist send a new statement on "good standing" or completed the form directly to the Danish Patient Safety Authority.
 If the profession is not regulated in your country, a criminal record must be sent directly to the Danish Patient Safety Authority from the authority that issued the document.

 The evaluation authorisation can be requested on the form, which must be completed and stamped by the recruiting department/clinic and sent to the Danish Patient Safety Authority by mail.

 The assessment time for issuing a temporary authorisation is at least 14 days from when the Danish Patient Safety Authority has received the required documentation.